The Wiggles review: My seven-hour drive to see Dunedin concert

 They knew that half their audience was made of grownups so made sure to squeeze in a couple of jokes only the paying 50 per cent of us understood, like how the kids only really care about Emma and don't give a flying toss about any of the boy Wiggles.

 It's a joke for some, but less of a joke when you take your kid to the merchandise table and they're all out of Emma Wiggle plush toys and only have Simon, Anthony and Lachy left.
-The joke is well and truly on you after that, when you find yourself apologising to your child (while secretly happy you don't have to spend those forty bucks).
+Then the joke is well and truly on you, when you find yourself apologising to your child (while secretly happy you don't have to spend those forty bucks).

 (Whooo, wiggy wiggy wiggy